qijiepan/Tree-of-Life/README.md

 # draw the tree

 When the global variable is more than 2, it will draw the node again and again until there are only two nodes left.
 The x axis position is decide by the the order from the data.
 Thx y axis position is decide by the global variable.
+And when put all the polygon in the picture, draw the line whose position exisited in another list - alist.
+The lines show the connections between nodes.

 # tree
  ![](https://github.com/qijiepan/Tree-of-Life/blob/master/tree.png)